uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-1.md

 # 4. Workshop Development

-If you've gotten this far, you should now have your own personal version of the UHM DESCARTES workshop site running in your own browser.
+If you've gotten this far, you should now have your own personal version of the UHM DESCARTES module site running in your own browser.

-In this section, you'll start to learn how to add content to build your own workshop.
+In this section, you'll start to learn how to add content to build your own module.

 <div class="alert alert-success mt-3" role="alert" markdown="1">
 <i class="fa-solid fa-globe fa-xl"></i> **Best Recipe Ever!**
 <hr/>

 There is a "secret" module in the Change-HI repository called "Best Recipe Ever".
 It is unpublished by default.
-In this part of the workshop, you are going to edit this module to create a simple workshop that teaches everyone how to cook (what you consider to be) the best recipe ever!
+In this part of the module, you are going to edit this module to create a simple module that teaches everyone how to cook (what you consider to be) the best recipe ever!
 </div>

-## Publish the Best Recipe Ever workshop module
+## Publish the Best Recipe Ever module module

 Open the morea directory in your browser-based VS Code editor, then open the file named "module-best-recipe-ever.md".
 You should see something like the following displayed in your browser: